KinetekEnergy/vsdiat-aashray-reddy/docs/Day-3/Fabrication.md

    6. Remove mask-1.
    7. Remove photoresist.
    8. Place the chip in a furnace to grow more oxide.
-   9. Use hot phosporic acid to remove Si3N4.
+   9. Use hot phosphoric acid to remove Si3N4.
 This leaves only the substrate and SiO2.

 ## Form N-Well and P-Well